laminlabs/lamindb/docs/organize.md

 artifacts = ln.Artifact.from_dir("./project1/").save()  # create one artifact per file in the directory
 ```

-You can then query for all artifacts in the folder `"./project1/"` folder via:
+You can then query for all artifacts in the `"./project1/"` folder via:

 ```python
 artifacts = ln.Artifact.filter(key__startswith="project1/")  # query artifacts via the folder prefix